BrandanMiller/brandan.io/README.md

 # Brandan.io

 ## Synopsis
 This is the personal website of Brandan Miller.
 The reason this site exists is to help provide a location for myself to host my other projects.
-A of hub for myself. :D
+A sort of learning hub for myself. :D

 ## Configuration
 - **Platform:** Node